queest347/AcePictureBot/faq.md

 * Did you register something on that would be on the "Don't register" list?
 * Did you unfollow twice while still having a waifu registered?

-If you are sure it's none of these feel free to contact: @AceStatusbot
+If you are sure (and i mean sure) it's none of these feel free to contact: @AceStatusbot

 # AcePictureBot on other platforms